 As somebody that used to meditate for hours everyday when my journey first started, I began to feel like an imposter as I suddenly started losing interest in the spiritual path.

-I was doing all these workshops and writing about spirituality, but a part of me had become stagnant.
+I was doing a lot of spiritual workshops and writing about spirituality, but a part of me had become stagnant.
 And I was moving away from the very thing that had changed my life.

 I would find myself becoming lazy, or using excuses like “busy” to not focus on sitting still.
 It was a phase that took a lot of time to get out of, but I eventually did.

 Recently, as I was working with one of my clients, flashbacks of this phase came to me, as she expressed her own disconnect from the journey.
 And so, the writer in me was inspired to share something that might help her, and you.

 The Stages Of Gaining and Losing Interest In Spirituality